owncloud-archive/documentation/developer_manual/app/tutorial/development_environment.rst

        }
    }

-What we’re doing here is to create a minimalist controller with one action, index, which is what will handle the route that we’ll define shortly.
+What we're doing here is to create a minimalist controller with one action, index, which is what will handle the route that we'll define shortly.
-The index function returns an array, which we’ll see next.
+The index function returns an array, which we'll see next.

 appinfo/routes.php
 ~~~~~~~~~~~~~~~~~~